Tea

 Tea is a stronger inhibitor of non-heme iron absorption than coffee — the relevant compounds are tannins (a polyphenol subclass), and black tea is denser in them than green.
 Co-consumed with a meal or an oral iron supplement, strong black tea can cut iron uptake substantially.

 This is fully neutralized by separating tea from iron-rich meals or supplements by 60–90 minutes.[3]
 The interaction is local to the gut lumen — tea does not deplete stored iron in healthy people on a varied diet — but matters for menstruating women, plant-based eaters, and anyone on iron therapy.
+For the opposite group — adults trying to avoid lifelong iron accumulation — the same effect is a mild dietary lever rather than a drawback; see Iron and aging.
 See the iron section in the coffee article for the same mechanism and the alternate-day iron-dosing strategy.

-Bones: a 2025 coffee/tea osteoporosis meta-analysis (n≈562,838) found tea drinkers had reduced osteoporosis risk,[4] and a Flinders University 2025 cohort of women aged 65+ found higher hip bone mineral density in daily tea drinkers.[5]
-Polyphenol effects on osteoclast activity probably outweigh the small caffeine-induced calcium loss.
-Net signal is mildly bone-protective.
+Bones: a 2025 meta-analysis of coffee and tea drinkers covering roughly 560,000 adults found tea drinkers had reduced osteoporosis risk,[4] and a 2025 Flinders University cohort of women aged 65+ found higher hip bone mineral density in daily tea drinkers.[5]
+Polyphenol effects on the bone-resorbing osteoclasts probably outweigh the small caffeine-induced calcium loss.
+The net signal is mildly bone-protective.

 Microbiome (plausible, mostly preclinical)